OmniTurn CNC Lathes Made in Oregon

 Replace the Output Driver U17 (G3 CNC only)

-These instructions apply only to G3 CNC
+These instructions apply only to G3 CNC, or G2 w/MC2

 Failure to actuate M03, M04, M08, M12, M13, or M25 could be caused by bad output driver U17 on MC2 board.
 If troubleshooting all switches, cables, connectors, etc, does not fix the problem, U17 may be the culprit.